-For additional information concerning the IPMM Doctoral Program, please contact:
+For additional information on the IPMM Doctoral Program or the MEP MS Program, please contact:

 Matthew C. Zimmerman, PhD